keptn/keptn.github.io/content/docs/0.8.x/manage/shipyard/index.md

             - name: "release"
 ```

-**Consequence:** The next time this sequence gets triggered by Keptn, the task will be executed meaning that a `sh.keptn.event.[task].triggered` event is sent out.
+**Result:** The next time this sequence gets triggered by Keptn, the task will be executed meaning that a `sh.keptn.event.[task].triggered` event is sent out.
 Make sure to have a Keptn-service that listens to this event type and can execute it.

 ## Add/Remove a task sequence to/from a stage